oceanprotocol-archive/dev-ocean/doc/refactoring_design.md

 3. **Add current provider of data commons into network reward candidates and calculate number of lottery tickets if service agreement is fulfilled and verified.**

-4. **New SA template for services shall go through governance and TCR to be whitelisted**.
-Note that *dataset may not go through TCR* in order to be published, because a global TCR for assets causes high onboarding friction and does not scale.
+4. **New SA template shall go through governance and TCR to be whitelisted**.

 <img src="img/refactoring/whitelistSAT.jpg" width="800" />